When traveling with kids, many families find that cruises are one of the best options.

-The Disney Cruise Line is also family-friendly in other ways.
+Disney Cruise Line is also family-friendly in other ways.
 Popular kid movies play on Funnel Vision, the huge screen mounted over the pools on one of the ship’s funnels.
 There’s also an indoor movie theater offering first-run Disney movies, including Marvel and Pixar releases.

 Carnival Cruise Line

-Carnival Cruise Line also offers kids’ clubs, with separate clubs for kids aged 2-11 (Camp Ocean), 12-14 (Circle “C”), and teenagers (Club O2).
+Carnival Cruise Line also offers popular kids’ clubs, with separate clubs for kids aged 2-11 (Camp Ocean), 12-14 (Circle “C”), and teenagers (Club O2).
 There are scheduled activities as well as play areas available at all times.

-Royal Caribbean Cruise Line
+Royal Caribbean International

-Royal Caribbean has been known for its huge ships filled with “wow” factor activities, like zip-lining, carousels, rock climbing walls, observation capsules, VR experiences, bumper cars, RipCord by iFly, and FlowRider surf simulators.
-Kids, especially teens, love these adventurous activities, and will likely enjoy days at sea more than days in port.
+Royal Caribbean has been known for its huge ships filled with “WOW” factor activities, like zip lining, carousels, rock climbing walls, observation capsules, VR experiences, bumper cars, RipCord by iFly, and FlowRider surf simulators.
+Kids, especially teens, love these adventurous activities, and will likely enjoy days at sea more than days in port!

-You will definitely need a full 7-day itinerary to enjoy the ship’s activities, which include rock climbing walls, zip-lining, a carousel, an escape room, a huge dry slide, water slides, an arcade, mini golf, pools, and so much more.
+You will definitely need a full 7-day itinerary to enjoy the ship’s activities, which include rock climbing walls, zip lining over the Boardwalk neighborhood, a carousel, an escape room, a huge dry slide, water slides, an arcade, mini golf, pools, and so much more.

 In addition to these types of activities, Royal Caribbean ships also offer kids’ clubs.
 Options include Royal Babies and Tots for babies 3 years and under, Adventure Ocean which offers programs for kids aged 3-11 (there are three separate levels by age), and a teen program (with two separate levels).